Mensa and Early Minds: Heidi Hankins, Oscar Wrigley, and the 98th Percentile

 No time to read?
 Get a summary

-What is Mensa?
-It’s the largest and oldest, non-profit, high IQ society in the world.
-Its membership is offered to those who score at or above the 98th percentile of any standardized IQ test.
-Basically, it’s a smart people club and you have to be a smart person to get in.
+Mensa is the largest and oldest nonprofit high IQ society in the world.
+Its membership is extended to people who score at or above the 98th percentile on any widely recognized standardized IQ test.
+In essence, it is a community for individuals with exceptional cognitive abilities rather than a conventional club for the merely bright.

 Share post: